HyperCodec/zisp/README.md

 - `input arg` - prints the provided text to the console and waits for user input. returns a string.
 - `global name val` - sets a global variable of name and value
 - `var name val` - sets a local variable of name and value
+- `iget list index` - retrieves the value at the specified index from the list